The text represents the personal views of the author, which do not purport to represent the view of Poland’s Ministry of Finance.

 This third and final part part discusses point (2) and tries to foresee the German Federal Finance Court’s judgement in respect of the possibility to justify the restriction of free movement of capital by ensuring the need for effective fiscal supervision of German tax authorities.

 The importance of the genuine exchange of tax information with third countries for justifying a restrictive effect of CFC rules on free movement of capital to third countries

-After deciding about the standstill clause in Article 64(1) of the Treaty on the Functioning of the European Union (TFEU),[fn]The CJEU concluded that the standstill clause cannot be applied to the German CFC rules in question, because they were substantially amended after 31 December 1993.
-Its applicability, however, would be permissible if an application of these CFC rules was deferred in accordance with national law, so that, despite their entry into force, they were not applicable to cross-border movements of capital that are covered by Article 64(1) TFEU.[/fn] the CJEU moved to the examination of the compatibility of German CFC rules with the fundamental freedoms.
+After deciding about the standstill clause in Article 64(1) of the Treaty on the Functioning of the European Union (TFEU),The CJEU concluded that the standstill clause cannot be applied to the German CFC rules in question, because they were substantially amended after 31 December 1993.
+Its applicability, however, would … Continue reading the CJEU moved to the examination of the compatibility of German CFC rules with the fundamental freedoms.
 In that respect, the CJEU first focused on the justification by the need to prevent unacceptable tax avoidance (the standard of abuse under EU law in direct taxation), which was analysed in parts I and II of this piece.
 Before diving in the relevant passages of the analysed judgment on the exchange of tax information, it is wise to briefly look into the CJEU’s previous case law in that area.

 CJEU’s case law regarding the need to ensure the effectiveness of fiscal supervision